I. Overview Of

 employer as a way of reassuring him that you're on the

-he's interviewing ten equally-qualified people.
+he or she is interviewing three equally-qualified people.
 You're the

 only one who's taken the initiative to offer him this type of